fwrock/interscsimulator/sim-diasca/doc/technical-manual/SimDiasca-troubleshooting-english.rst

 	For that, see the ``maximum_allowed_deployment_duration`` field of the ``deployment_settings`` record (defined in ``class_DeploymentManager.hrl``, in the ``sim-diasca/src/core/src/deployment`` directory).

 	Such larger simulation archives may also result from user-level errors.
-A typical mistake was to run the Erlang installation script ``install-erlang.sh`` directly from its location (in ``common/conf``): then the full build tree of Erlang/OTP could still reside in this latter directory.
-In this case, the deployment manager, when scanning the ``Common`` package, would also detect the BEAM files of Erlang/OTP and include them in the simulation archive.
+A typical mistake was to run the Erlang installation script ``install-erlang.sh`` directly from its location (in ``myriad/conf``): then the full build tree of Erlang/OTP could still reside in this latter directory.
+In this case, the deployment manager, when scanning the ``Myriad`` package, would also detect the BEAM files of Erlang/OTP and include them in the simulation archive.
 Note that a specific checking has been since then introduced so that the specific case of a local build of the Erlang/OTP runtime should be correctly detected, but this issue may arise for other codebases as well.

 	Of course including such duplicated BEAMs (as they shall be already available on the computing hosts) is not desirable at all, and results in larger simulation packages bound to trigger a deployment time-out.

-	So: just remove then from the overall Sim-Diasca codebase all build trees that do not belong there!
+	So: just remove then, from the overall Sim-Diasca codebase, all build trees that do not belong there!

-**Issue #6**: At start-up, the rebuild of the simulator codebase fails, although the code is correct.
+**Issue #7**: At start-up, the rebuild of the simulator codebase fails, although the code is correct.

 	This may happen if at least one source file (ex: ``myFile.erl``) is being edited without having been saved yet: some editors then create a temporary file like ``~myFile.erl`` or ``.#myFile.erl`` in the same directory.
 The make system will try to rebuild that file, but the compilation will fail necessarily, as this filename will not match the module name.
 A proper error message should have been sent in the simulation traces.

-**Issue #7**: A ``noconnection`` error is triggered in the course of the execution.
+**Issue #8**: A ``noconnection`` error is triggered in the course of the execution.

 	This usually means that at least one of the involved computing nodes unexpectedly crashed.
 The most likely reason is that its host was exceedingly loaded.
 This happens typically in the course of the creation of the initial actors: a too large simulation may then result on the exhaustion of the RAM (and, possibly, swap) of at least one computing host, crashing the whole simulation.